MarcosRMG/comunidade_ds_projetos/README.md

 **True**: Extra and extended assortment, on average, sells more

 **Hypothesis 2** - Stores with competition nearby sell less

-**False**: The amount and average of stores with nearby competitors sell more
+**False**: The total and average sales of stores with close competitors are higher

 **Hypothesis 7** - Sales are higher over the years